rsdoiel/scripttool/README.md

 ## Script Reports

+This is still in the planning stage.
 List the characters in *screenplay.fdx*

 ```shell
     scripttool characters screenplay.fdx